Senate panel to consider audit reports on i-voting for electoral legislation

 Deliberation on the Amendment in Section 94, Act XXXIII of 2017, enabling overseas Pakistanis to exercise their right to vote during the general election in their country of residence, was considered.
 The SAPM on Parliamentary Affairs placed reliance on two judgments of the Supreme Court in favour of the Amendment in Section 94, Act 2017.

 The committee members sought time to study the judgments for further deliberation.
 Senator Musadik Masood recommended studying the audit reports prepared by the ministry.
-The Ministry of Parliamentary Affairs also urged the committee to call a briefing on i-voting and electronic voting machines .
+The Ministry of Parliamentary Affairs also urged the committee to call a briefing from the Ministry of Science and Technology on i-voting and electronic voting machines would make it easier for the committee members to clarify themselves on various queries.

+The chairman committee and the members unanimously emphasised to ensure that the introduction of the new system protects and safeguards the rights of the Pakistani citizens and fulfills the Constitutional requirements of vote secrecy.

 The secretary Election Commission of Pakistan also briefed the committee on the Amendment in Section 103, Act XXXIII of 2017, and electronic voting machines (EVMs) to cast votes in the general election.